danielr18/connected-next-router/README.md

 const routerMiddleware = createRouterMiddleware();

+/*
+If you use next-routes, you have to import Router from your routes.js file and create the router middleware as below:

+const routerMiddleware = createRouterMiddleware({
+  Router,
+  methods: {
+    push: 'pushRoute',
+    replace: 'replaceRoute',
+    prefetch: 'prefetchRoute',
+  },
+}),
+*/

 // Using next-redux-wrapper's makeStore export const makeStore = (initialState = {}, options) => {
   if (options.asPath) {